JRCSTU/jrcstu-forge/README.md

 ## File contents

-    Windows/    Vagrant CO2MPAS development image with:
+    Vagrant/Win10/      Contains the `Vagrantfile`+scrips for the CO2MPAS development,
+                        configured with:
                             + miniconda3, notepadplusplus, totalcommander, cmder, nodejs, git, docker
                             + chromium, firefox, edge (selenium-drivers)
                             + IDEs: vscode, pycharm

-## Virtualbox & Vagrantr Installation
+## Virtualbox & Vagrant Installation

 - Do only once in your Host PC, with AdminRights/Root:
   - Install Virtualbox + GuestAdditions (+optional: extras)
-  - Install Vagrant, and then with normal priviledges install these plugins:
+  - Install Vagrant
+    The 2st time you launch the win10 image, it will install these plugins:

-        vagrant install plugin winrm winrm-fs winrm-elevated vagrant-vbguest
+        winrm winrm-fs winrm-elevated vagrant-vbguest vagrant-reload

 ### Build & Launch VM

-Choose which `Vagrantfile` you want, copy that to some folder, optionally edit it (or use `~/.Vagrantfile`), e.g. to set the CPUs/Memory, and then::
+Copy the `Vagrantfile` to some folder, optionally edit it (or use `~/.Vagrantfile`), e.g. to set the CPUs/Memory, and then::

     vagrant up

-This will take some considerable time to complete the following these steps:
+This will take some considerable time to complete these steps:

 - Download the base-image ~6GB,
 - prepare this base-image for quickly creating clones (children),